Structed/PdfMerge/README.md

 Super simple CLI tool to merge PDFs.

+GEt the Win x64 binary here: https://github.com/Structed/PdfMerge/releases/tag/0.1

+# Building
+You can build the binaries for yourself (including Linux) or just run it with .NET.

 ## Prerequisites
 .NET 9 SDK for building the project.
 Get it at [https://dot.net]([https://dot.net](https://dotnet.microsoft.com/en-us/download))